nnka3/unnka/README.md

 # Unnka (Beta)

-Unka is an app that brings local AI deployment directly to your phone.
+Uunka is an app that brings local AI deployment directly to your phone.
 It's powered by large language models (LLMs) that run entirely on your device.

 ## Features